 We will never send you direct marketing without your permission.
 We will seek your permission and you will always have the option to ‘opt-out’ or change your preferences.

-Please also review our Website Terms and our General Savings Terms (in our app) which set out the terms on which we allow use of our Website and app respectively, and also the applicable disclaimers and limitations of liability.
+Please also review our Website Terms (on our Website) and our General Savings Terms (in our app) which set out the terms on which we allow use of our Website and app respectively, and also the applicable disclaimers and limitations of liability.

 It is important that the personal data we hold about you is accurate and current.
 Please keep us informed if your personal data changes during your relationship with us.

 We keep our Privacy Notice under regular review.
-This notice was last updated on 14 April 2021.
+This page was last updated on 24th January 2023.

 What personal information do we collect?